NexxLuo/react-base-table/README.md

 You can use the [`AutoResizer`](https://autodesk.github.io/react-base-table/api/autoresizer) to make the table fill the container, take the [playground](https://autodesk.github.io/react-base-table/playground) for example

-_You have to polyfil `Array.prototype.findIndex` to make it works on IE_
+_You have to polyfill `Array.prototype.findIndex` to make it works on IE_

 ## Advance